 It didn't last.
 It wasn't good.

-...
-And that was a key theme in my five days of shifts that were strewn across evenings and afternoons unscheduled a disrespect for anything like the value of somebody else's time....
+Disrespect for the value of somebody else's time was a key theme in my five days of shifts that were strewn across evenings and afternoons unscheduled.

 Another discomforting factor was that this was not a retail bakery.
 It was a wholesale operation, and in a fluorescent-lighted warehouse unit.

-And these guys.... they wer friendly enough but committed, devoted.
-Tthe son had worked for four years unpaid.
+And these guys.... they were friendly enough but committed, devoted.
+The son had worked for four years unpaid.
 The father, 71, wanted to keep working.
-Paul works nearly all the time, and has a family as well.
+Paul works nearly all the time, and has his family as well.
 That's great; good for them.
 But they appeared to assume that I had implicitly signed up for some kind of apprenticeship.

 I don't want to serve an apprenticeship.
 I want to know what I'm supposed to do, and when I'm supposed to be there to do it.
 I want to know when I'm going to be finished, or what it is I need to finish before I can go.
 And then I want to go.